jezzaayt/UpdateInsight/readme.md

 2. **Checking for Changes**:
    - Click on the "Check for Changes" button next to a website entry.
 This sends an AJAX request to the Flask backend to check for any updates on the website.
    - If changes are detected, a notification will appear, and the "Last Checked" time will be updated dynamically.
+3. **Show Content**:
+    - Allows a Notyf to show the previous saved content of the page